 - Subject: Alexa

 - Message: Specify the device types that the skill controls, and the language you would like to target.

 Create Multiple Language Versions of a Skill in the Developer Portal

 - Sign in to the developer console, navigate to your list of skills and select the skill you will add additional language support for.

 - You use the language drop-down at the top of the sidebar to add a new language and switch between languages.
 Click the drop-down and then click Language settings, and + Add new Language.

 - Configure the settings for each language on the Build and Distribution pages.

-To add a new skill that supports one or more languages:
+Add a new skill that supports one or more languages

 - Sign in to the console and select Create Skill.